razziel89/mdslw/README.md

 `chmod +x mdslw`, pointing to the actual location of `mdslw`.
 From now on, you can simply type `mdslw` in your terminal to use it!

-The naming of the release binaries uses the
+The naming of the release binaries uses the [llvm target triple].
-[LLVM target triple][llvm-target-triple].
 You can also use the following list to pick the correct binary for your machine:

 - `mdslw_x86_64-unknown-linux-musl`: